aollivierre/PowerShell-Youtube-dl/README.md

 # PowerShell-Youtube-dl
 https://github.com/ForestFrog/PowerShell-Youtube-dl

-A script used to operate the youtube-dl command line program.
+A PowerShell script used to operate the youtube-dl command line program.

 **Scripts written by ForestFrog**